-"Removing and replacing the expansion unit cover or door" on page 175 You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.
+You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.

-Replacing a disk drive with the IBM i system or logical partition powered on
+Replacing a disk drive with the IBM i system or logical partition power turned on

-You might need to replace a Small Computer System Interface (SCSI) or serial-attached SCSI (SAS) disk drive in a system or expansion unit while the IBM i operating system or logical partition that controls the disk drive location is powered on.
-Use the procedure in this section to perform this task.
+Learn how to replace a failed Small Computer System Interface (SCSI) or serial-attached SCSI (SAS) disk drive in a system or expansion unit while the power of the IBM i operating system or logical partition that controls the disk drive location is turned on.